How does it feel?

 Pain is associated with weight-bearing, and particularly increased in tight shoes or shoes which provide very little cushioning from the hard ground.
 The pain can be a ‘burning’ feeling; however, if localised, the pain can be quite sharp due to the increased pressure on the nerve supply.

 Depending on the amount and thickness of the skin, one could use a pumice stone and rub the affected area with stone whilst in the bath.
 Moisturisers for the skin are also important.
-The professional treatment of corns and calluses is debridement of the excess skin and this can be done by a podiatrist.
+The professional treatment of corns and calluses is debridement of the excess skin and this can be done by one of our podiatrists.

 You should try and avoid cutting or pulling the skin off yourself as this can cause problems to the healthy tissue.
 Corn pads from the pharmacy are not recommended, as they can also cause problems to healthy skin.